webdsl/elib-bootstrap/README.md

 ## Required Migration
 To migrate from the previous Bootstrap 3 to this version:

-- change the following:
+- change:
   - `dropdownMenu()` and `dropdownMenuRight()` need as their first argument the ID of the menu toggle button or link
-- replace the following:
+  - all uses of the class `btn-default` to `btn-secondary`
+- replace:
   - `gridSpan()` with `gridCol()`
-- remove the following:
+- remove:
   - `dropdownSubMenu()` (removed from Bootstrap)
   - `gridColPush()` and `gridColPull()` (removed from Bootstrap), use `gridColOrder()` instead

 ### Optional Migration
 The following are recommended but optional migrations from Bootstrap 3:

-- replace the following:
+- replace:
   - `brand()` with `navbarBrand()`
   - `navItems()` with `navbarNavList()`
   - `dropdownToggle()` with `dropdownToggleLink()`